-\begin{proof} The structure of the proof is very similar to \Cref{lem:sublinear_query}.
-Recall the definition of the graph $H^F$ given a query $(s,t,F)$.
-It has an edge for every pair in $\binom{V(F) \cup \{s,t\}}{2}$ and the weight $w_{H^F}(u,v)$ is the minimum of $\widehat{d^{\le L}}(u,v,F)$ and $w'_{H^F}(u,v)$, where the computation of the latter depends on whether we are in the sparse ball case or the dense ball case.
+\begin{proof} The structure of the proof is like the one for \Cref{lem:sublinear_query}.
+Recall the graph $H^F$, which depends on the query $(s,t,F)$.
+It has an edge for every pair in $\binom{V(F) \cup \{s,t\}}{2}$, the weight $w_{H^F}(u,v)$ is the minimum of $\widehat{d^{\le L}}(u,v,F)$ and $w'_{H^F}(u,v)$, where the computation of the latter depends on whether we are in the sparse ball case or the dense ball case.
 The details are given in \Cref{eq:sparse-pivots,eq:dense-pivots}